-- 20-40 pages, double-spaced, manuscript including figures and supporting data (or 20-pages written in the form of a manuscript to be submitted to a scientific journal). - Include the following sections: a) title, b) abstract, c) introduction/motivation with literature review, d) methodology/data, e) results, f) conclusions, and g) references - The report must be sent to your committee members at least 1 week before your oral presentation. - Example research manuscripts can be accessed by clicking the Graduate Resources tab on the Current Students page of the ESS website. - Professional report elements are assessed using the following rubric:
+- 20-40 pages, double-spaced, manuscript including figures and supporting data (or 20-pages written in the form of a manuscript to be submitted to a scientific journal). - Include the following sections: a) title, b) abstract, c) introduction/motivation with literature review, d) methodology/data, e) results, f) conclusions, and g) references - The report must be sent to your committee members at least 1 week before your oral presentation. - Example research manuscripts can be viewed at: http://wcupa.edu/ academics/sch cas.esc/gradStudents.asp. - Professional report elements are assessed using the following rubric: